danschultz/stitch/README.md

-# Spritely
+# Stitch
-Spritely is a Dart package that uses transformers to generate CSS sprite sheets.
+Stitch is a Dart package that uses transformers to generate CSS sprite sheets.

 ## Configuration
-Add Spritely to your `pubspec.yaml`.
+Add Stitch to your `pubspec.yaml`.

 ```
 name: my_app
 description: A web application
 dependencies:
   browser: any
-  spritely: any
+  stitch: any
 transformers:
-- spritely
+- stitch
 ```

 ## Usage
-Spritely looks for links to a sprite sheet's CSS file.
+Stitch looks for links to a sprite sheet's CSS file.
 If one is found, it'll generate a CSS file and sprite sheet with all the PNGs that are contained within the directory of the same name as the sprite sheet.

 For example, lets say you have a Dart application with the following folder structure: